HewlettPackard/mds/demo/inventory/INSTALL.md

 ## Build process:

-1. To build MPGC and MDS, follow the instructions in [MDS INSTALL.md - Build process section](INSTALL.md#Buildprocess).
+1. To build MPGC and MDS, follow the instructions in [MDS INSTALL.md - Java API Build process section](INSTALL.md#build-process-mds-java-api).

 2. Build the createheap tool, which is used by MDS applications